 - Students can utilize their Westerra accounts no matter where they go to college or go to work.
 Credit unions share their branches - there are more than 200 credit union Shared Branches in Colorado and 5,000 nationwide where they can access their Westerra accounts.

 - They have access to cash at 1000 free ATMs in Colorado and 30,000 nationwide.

 Federally insured by NCUA.
-Equal housing lender.
+Equal opportunity lender.